• Yoakam Point is a secluded oasis, featuring towering cliffs and majestic sea stacks

 How to See Cape Arago Lighthouse

-If you hike to the south end of the Yoakam Beach, you'll get a close-up view of the Cape Arago Lighthouse.
-It’s best to visit the south end of Yoakam Beach at low tide on a clear day to get as close as possible to the Cape Arago Lighthouse.
+If you hike to the south end of Yoakam Beach, you can enjoy the Cape Arago Lighthouse.
+Visiting Lighthouse Beach during low tide offers the best chance to get as close as possible to the lighthouse.

 Lighthouse Beach Access Dispute